Decline of woodland birds in the Mount Lofty Ranges

 A Long-term Monitoring Program by the NCS

-The Mount Lofty Ranges of South Australia is nationally recognised for its ecological significance as one of Australia’s ‘biodiversity hotspots’.
-The region supports a remote island of native woodland that is separated by hundreds of kilometres from similar habitat in south-eastern Australia.
+The Mount Lofty Ranges (MLR) of South Australia is nationally recognised for its ecological significance as one of Australia’s ‘biodiversity hotspots’.
+The region supports a remote island of native woodland that is separated by 100s of kilometres from similar habitat in south-eastern Australia.
+These woodlands have been reduced to a tenth of their former extent.
+This dramatic loss of habitat has devastating implications for the many native birds, plants and animals that depend on intact woodland for survival.

 In addition to bird population data, vegetation condition information has been collected at monitoring sites and can be used to further our understanding of habitat and its influence on woodland birds.
 The project has established excellent baseline information on the broad range of bird species found in Stringybark and Pink Gum-Blue Gum Woodlands of the Mount Lofty Ranges.
 It is a truly unique and precious dataset.